Pocketpills

 • Yellowing of the skin or eyes

 • Pancreatitis (inflammation of the pancreas).
-Symptoms include fever, severe upper abdominal pain, yellowing of skin or eyes, severe nausea.
+Symptoms include fever, severe upper abdominal pain, yellowing of skin or eyes, and severe nausea.

 The above list is not comprehensive.
 Ozempic and metformin may cause other side effects.
 Call your physician if you experience any unusual problems while on this medication.

 Ozempic has a boxed warning.
-It has been shown to cause thyroid cancer and thyroid tumors in animal studies.
+It has been shown to cause thyroid cancer and thyroid tumours in animal studies.
 If you have a family history or personal history of thyroid cancer, you should inform your physician before starting treatment.

 Ozempic average rating was 5.9 out of 10 from 543 ratings.
 44% of reviewers reported a positive effect, while 34% reported a negative effect.